yann-eugone/rtd-tutorial/docs/domain/job-execution.rst

 .. seealso::

-   :doc:`How is a job execution created? </domain/job-launcher>`
+   :doc:`How is a job execution created?<domain/job-launcher>`

-   :doc:`How can I retrieve a job execution afterwards? </domain/job-execution-storage>`
+   :doc:`How can I retrieve a job execution afterwards?<domain/job-execution-storage>`